The AAMC is actively engaged in a variety of initiatives promoting the advancement of interprofessional education.

 Interprofessional Education Collaborative (IPEC)

-IPEC's report, Core Competencies for Interprofessional Collaborative Practice, outlines IPE’s core competencies that concentrate on four main domains: values and ethics, roles and responsibilities, interprofessional communication, and teams and teamwork.
-Those competencies are now informing innovative IPE experiences nationwide.
-More resources from IPEC can be found on their resources website.
+IPEC's report, Core Competencies for Interprofessional Collaborative Practice, outlines core competencies around four main domains: values and ethics, roles and responsibilities, interprofessional communication, and teams and teamwork.
+These competencies are now informing innovative interprofessional education experiences nationwide.
+More resources from IPEC can be found on their website.

 MedEdPORTAL